Using Fortanix Data Security Manager with MongoDB Encryption at Rest - Windows

 Fig6.png

-Figure 6: Convert Cert to PFX
+Figure 5: Convert certificate to PFX

 2. Copy the mongotest.pfx file to the Windows Server machine where MongoDB is installed.

-3. Run the following command to import the mongotest.pfx file to the Windows Server to the trusted store.
+3. Run the following command to import the mongotest.pfx file to the Windows Server to the trusted store:

 certutil.exe -importpfx -f -p <Password for the PFX>.\ mongotest.pfx